Medabots: Other characters

 Maizu Zora is the father of Zuru Zora.
 He is a scientist who built Kilobots for Kam at Extreme Tech and anyone who wanted to make use of them.
-It's because of Maizu's activities that Zuru became the Mystery Medafighter to destroy the Kilobots and the associated X-Medals ever since becoming disillusioned by Dr. Aki's limits with Medabots.
-Maizu later regretted his actions when he later learned of his son's activities and tried to stop the development of Gryphon to no avail.
+It is because of Maizu's activities that Zuru became the Mystery Medafighter to destroy the Kilobots and the associated X-Medals after becoming disillusioned by Dr. Aki's limits with Medabots.
+Maizu later regretted his actions when he later learned of his son's activities and unsuccessfully tried to stop the development of Gryphon.